 - Use Versatile Plugins

 There are plenty of plugins out there that are quite versatile with a range of features.
 I’d recommend using these, rather than using a number of smaller plugins.

-For example, it’s quite easy to find gallery style plugins which also let you add social media buttons and sharing features.
+For example, it’s quite easy to find gallery style plugins which also let you add social media buttons and sharing features, helping to improve your social media marketing efforts and presence on social media.
 Similarly, a lot of the best SEO plugins contain a complete suite of SEO tools.

 - Take Reviews Into Account

 This should go without saying, but you should always take previous customer reviews into account when choosing plugins.
 Go for those with existing 5 star reviews.